edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 - Don't forget to change the name of executable everywere it is mentionned.

-{:class="important"}
-**Don't continue until you have gotten a second project working in Visual Studio and showing a green circle - remember you will have to change the startup project!**

 ## Runtime Resources

 We will be loading a bunch of files from disk, you need to make sure the resources are in the right place.